 Then have a drink

-Speaking of food, as an Italian I generally associate with wine.
+Speaking of food, as an Italian I generally associate it with wine.
 This is why I can’t avoid mentioning La Cava, a super cool restaurant that actually has a wine cellar with a great wine selection for more than reasonable prices.

 But if wine is not your thing, worry not.
 There are plenty of good places to have a good cocktail in Camagüey.
 Unsure what to order?
 Check out this list of great cuban cocktails.